flexlixrup/TranslateKitSDK/README.md

 ![Macro Expansion in Xcode](https://github.com/FlineDev/TranslateKit/blob/main/Images/MacroExpansion.jpeg?raw=true)

+You can see in the image what the simple `#tk` macro call expands to, adding an auto-derived key.
 These semantic keys help group related translations and provide crucial context to translators and translation tools (like the [TranslateKit Mac app](https://translatekit.app)), leading to more accurate translations while making your localization files easier to maintain.

 ## Swift Package Usage